5,500Units Under Management

 Once you’ve explained everything in detail, the tenant will understand how and when to pay rent every month, which will help you avoid dealing with any excuses for late payments from them in the future.

-That being said, even the best tenants may need to pay late on occasion.
+That said, even the best tenants may need to pay late occasionally.

-To follow up, simply give your tenant a call and try to figure out why the rent payment is late and when they will be able to pay you.
+To follow up, simply call your tenant and try to figure out why the rent payment is late and when they will be able to pay you.

 Be proactive about getting prompt rent payments by choosing tenants who are likely to pay rent on time every month.
 You can do this by sticking to a good tenant screening process that includes: